 Exercise Regularly—In Moderation

 “We get a fraction of the normal, natural movement that we would get if we were in our native state.
 We have to make that up with exercise,” says J.E.
 Williams, OMD, FAAIM, author of Viral Immunity (Hampton Roads).
-“Individuals who complete a moderate amount of physical activity on a daily basis—a minimum of 30 minutes—have a stronger immune system,” adds Brian McFarlin, PhD, of the University of Houston’s Laboratory of Integrated Physiology.
+“Individuals who complete a moderate amount of physical activity on a daily basis—a minimum of 30 minutes—have a stronger immune system,” adds Brian McFarlin, PhD, of the University of North Texas.
 Moderation is the key; McFarlin says that excessive training tends to suppress immunity.

 Load Your Plate with Vegetables